Block encoding the 3D heterogeneous Poisson equation with application to fracture flow: Discretized Heterogeneous Elliptic PDEs

 For a concrete example, consider a domain discretized into a $N^{1/3} \times N^{1/3} \times N^{1/3}$ 3D grid of cubic cells.
 If the total domain has side length $L$, the cells will be of size $(\Delta x)^3 = L^3/N$.
 The flux from cell $(i,j, k-1)$ into an adjacent cell $(i,j,k)$ is proportional to the difference in the field $h$ between them and the material property $\K$ on the interface between them:

 Here, $\K^{i,j, k-1}_{i,j,k}$ denotes the material property on the interface, which is often calculated as the geometric or harmonic mean of the property values in the adjacent cells.
-Summing the flows from all six neighbors for a central cell $(i,j,k)$ (as visualized in Fig. \ref{fig:groundwater-flow-3d}) yields the discrete version of eq.~\ref{eq:general-poisson}:
+Summing the flows from all six neighbors for a central cell $(i,j,k)$ (as visualized in Fig. \ref{fig:groundwater-flow-3d}) yields the discrete version of eq.~\ref{eq:general-poisson}.
+The formula for $f_{i,j,k}$ is as follows:

 The three positive terms represent inflow from the back \((i-1)\), left \((j-1)\), and bottom \((k-1)\) neighbors, and the three negative terms represent outflow to the front \((i+1)\), right \((j+1)\), and top \((k+1)\) neighbors.